bcnmy/docs/docs/quickstart.md

     - a bundler url which you can retrieve from the Biconomy Dashboard
     - chain ID, in this case we’re using Polygon Mumbai
     - and default entry point address imported from the account package
-- Then we create an instance of the paymaster using the paymasterUrl from the Biconomy Dashboard.

-Now with the paymaster and bundler instances configured let’s set up the rest of what we need for our Smart Account.

 ```typescript
 import { BiconomySmartAccount, BiconomySmartAccountConfig, DEFAULT_ENTRYPOINT_ADDRESS } from "@biconomy/account"